delawaremathguy/ShoppingList14/README.md

 Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note to tell me I am doing this all wrong.

-## First Public Update for iOS 14: November, 2020
+## First Public Update for iOS 14: December, 2020

 Now that XCode 12 has finally stabilized, I feel it safe to make some refinements and possibly use features of iOS 14 in this project.
 This repository has been put together using XCode 12.3 beta and is intended to run under iOS 14.2